seb-eis/Mocassin/docs/userguide-md/api-model-project-and-context.md

 ### [Accessing services and the model managers](#accessing-model-managers)

 The model data objects, such as, `IParticle` or `ICellSite`, that store the user-provided data and their affiliated functionality can be found on a set of `IModelManager` interfaces that are registered with the `IModelProject`.
-There are currently six managers registered with a default `ModelProject`:
+There are currently six managers registered with a default `ModelProject`.

+The C# code:

 ```csharp
 using Mocassin.Model.Particles;